-As someone approaches death, their body begins to exhibit symptoms.
-The breathing patterns change and can create a rattling sound.
-This sound is known as the death rattle, and it is a part of the dying process.
+As someone approaches death, their body begins to show symptoms.
+Breathing patterns change and secretions collect in the throat.
+This can create a rattling sound known as the death rattle.
+It is a part of the dying process.

 A death rattle can occur when a person who is dying is no longer able to swallow, cough, or otherwise clear saliva and mucus from the back of the throat, and because secretions in the respiratory tract